 How to Prepare for General Awareness Section

-For SSC Combined Graduate Level Examination, the General Awareness Section plays a very important role, mostly due to the fact that it is very scoring.
-For a well prepared SSC candidate, it will take less than 2 seconds to answer the questions in written examination.
+For SSC Combined Graduate Level Examination, the General Awareness Section plays a very important role, due to the fact that it is very scoring.
+For a well prepared SSC candidate, it will take less time to answer the questions in a written examination.

-But, the General Awareness Section which comes in SSC CGL is very different from those asked in Banking and Insurance Examination.
-In prominent Banking and Insurance Exams, General Awareness Section are more focussed on Current Affairs whereas, in the case of SSC CGL, more questions will be based on Static General Knowledge.
+General Awareness Section which comes in SSC CGL is very different from those asked in Banking and Insurance Examination.
+In prominent Banking and Insurance Exams, General Awareness Section is more focussed on Current Affairs whereas, in the case of SSC CGL, more questions will be based on Static General Knowledge.

-In SSC CGL 2016, there will be 50 questions on 1 mark each and various topics can be from the following.
+In SSC CGL 2021, there will be 50 questions on 1 mark each and topics can be from the following list.

 - Indian History